wp-plugins/share-this/trunk/README.txt

 - Users can now search for their favorite services.
 - ShareThis recommends other hot content on your site, after the share.

-To check out the ShareThis plugin for WordPress, visit: http://sharethis.com/wordpress
+To get more information about the ShareThis plugin for WordPress, visit: http://help.sharethis.com/integration/wordpress

 You can customize the ShareThis widget on your site and register with ShareThis (registration is optional) to get access to enhanced share related analytics for your site.